Newton Coin Project (NCP) Tops 24 Hour Volume of $1.00

-Newton Coin Project (CURRENCY:NCP) traded up 75.9% against the U.S. dollar during the 1 day period ending at 7:00 AM Eastern on April 25th.
-One Newton Coin Project coin can now be bought for approximately $0.0008 or 0.00000002 BTC on popular cryptocurrency exchanges.
-Over the last seven days, Newton Coin Project has traded down 24.4% against the U.S. dollar.
-Newton Coin Project has a total market capitalization of $87,236.96 and approximately $1.00 worth of Newton Coin Project was traded on exchanges in the last 24 hours.
+Newton Coin Project (CURRENCY:NCP) traded up 76.9% against the US dollar during the twenty-four hour period ending at 20:00 PM ET on April 25th.
+One Newton Coin Project coin can currently be bought for $0.0009 or 0.00000002 BTC on exchanges.
+Newton Coin Project has a market cap of $90,059.23 and approximately $1.00 worth of Newton Coin Project was traded on exchanges in the last day.
+Over the last seven days, Newton Coin Project has traded down 23.8% against the US dollar.

 - Xeonbit (XNB) traded down 0% against the dollar and now trades at $0.0040 or 0.00000008 BTC.